Sustainable Fire Protection

 Recruitment and selection options

 There are two basic options for recruiting and selecting student/firefighters.
-The first option is to use the same model as UA Fairbanks and other college fire departments.
-As described above, they recruit college-bound high school seniors and currently enrolled students in the spring of each year.
+The first option is to recruit college-bound high school seniors and currently enrolled students in the spring of each year.
 The size of the recruit pool depends upon the number of institutions within a reasonable commuting distance.

 Successful recruits spend the summer months training to the Firefighter II and EMT certification levels.
+In some cases, local technical or community colleges provide the training.
+In others, the fire department training division provides it.
 At the beginning of the school year, successful candidates are assigned to duty shifts.
-They must carry a full-time class load and maintain a "C" average.

-Fire departments that operate high school fire cadet programs have a recruitment and selection advantage for collegs student firefighter programs.
-The cadet programs attract high school students who are interested in fire service careers, and gives them time to meet criteria like physical requirements.
+Another option is to operate high school fire cadet programs.
+The programs attract students who are interested in fire service careers, and give them time to meet criteria like physical requirements.
 Typical fire cadet programs include the following steps:

-- The sponsoring fire department invites interested high school students and parents to orientation meetings that describe the program's objectives, benefits and requirements.
+- The sponsoring fire department invites interested students and parents to orientation meetings that describe the program's objectives, benefits and requirements.
 The meetings are open to freshmen through senior year students.

 - Interested students are invited to participate in the department's physical fitness test.
 Students need not pass the test to become cadets.
 Rather, the test gives potential college student/firefighters more time to work on meeting the physical requirements by their senior year.
 Also, the test will help potential cadets decide if they are suited to such a physically demanding job.